ShepherdOnline/ShepherdOnline/_questions/will-santa-claus-be-returning-to-his-workshop-and-visiting-with-kids-any-other-nights.md

 ID: 1770
 post_title: >
-  Will Santa Claus be returning to his workshop and visiting with kids any other nights?
+  Will Santa Claus be returning to his workshop and visiting with kids in
+  Shepherd between now and Christmas?
 author: Jon Morgan
 post_date: 2016-12-03 11:40:00
 post_excerpt: ""